INSPIRE Awards are pleased to announce the recipients and nominees for the 2019 season.

 MedsExpert Pharmacy – Recipient

-At medsEXPERT Pharmacy, their mission is to provide a space in the heart of Toronto’s Gay Village where LGBTQ+ clients can feel comfortable talking about their health, medical history, sexual history, orientation and gender expression.
+At medsEXPERT Pharmacy, their mission is to provide a space in the heart of Toronto’s Gay Village where LGBTQ2S+ clients can feel comfortable talking about their health, medical history, sexual history, orientation and gender expression.
 They are committed to creating an all inclusive, judgement-free, and sex-positive environment where everyone feels included regardless of their walk of life.
-By improving access to healthcare for the LGBTQ+ community through specialty services, medications, free information, testing, and private consultations, they aim to transform the local healthcare landscape.
+By improving access to healthcare for the LGBTQ2S+ community through specialty services, medications, free information, testing, and private consultations, they aim to transform the local healthcare landscape.
 Not only a place to get expert advice, at medsEXPERT Pharmacy, you’ll feel safe being who you are without fear of judgement.
-They are proud to be the only true LGBTQ+ Canadian pharmacy as they are gay-owned as well as operated by an entirely queer staff that specializes in serving and providing support to their community.
+They are proud to be the only true LGBTQ2S+ Canadian pharmacy as they are gay-owned as well as operated by an entirely queer staff that specializes in serving and providing support to their community.
 ABOUT OWNER: Dr. Michael Fanous, PharmD, RPh, Community Activist and HIV Educator.
-Dr. Michael Fanous is both an activist for LGBTQ+ rights including HIV/AIDS healthcare access and a pharmacist specializing in HIV treatment and prevention.
+Dr. Michael Fanous is both an activist for LGBTQ2S+ rights including HIV/AIDS healthcare access and a pharmacist specializing in HIV treatment and prevention.
 He began working in Canada’s largest HIV clinic, Maple Leaf Medical, over 15 years ago.
 He earned his Doctor of Pharmacy degree in 2008 from Union University in NY before returning home to Toronto to continue serving his community in Toronto’s Gay Village.
 He is driven by experiences that he and many of his friends have had to overcome accessing gay-friendly and knowledgeable providers – which is why he volunteers regularly as a counsellor and advisor to many community groups, AIDS Service Organizations, universities, and more.
 As an activist, Michael continues in the fight against HIV/AIDS with improving HIV awareness, research projects, and opposing HIV-stigma.
-As a HIV pharmacist, Dr. Fanous advocates for access to PrEP, PEP, HIV Treatment, Hepatitis C and other LGBTQ+ related health concerns.
+As a HIV pharmacist, Dr. Fanous advocates for access to PrEP, PEP, HIV Treatment, Hepatitis C and other LGBTQ2S+ related health concerns.

 East King Productions